-Market Entry is a critical component in strategizing and involves a great deal of market research in addition to target customers.
-You’ll want to develop an in-depth understanding of market growth rates, forecasted demand, competitors, and potential barriers to entry
+Market Entry is a critical component in strategizing which involves a great deal of market research in addition to target customers.
+Therefore, you’ll want to develop an in-depth understanding of market growth rates, forecasted demand, competitors, and potential barriers to entry

 For companies entering into foreign markets, the most important part is to make sure you do your diligence on the various market entry options available.
 Getting off on the right foot is critical, in most cases, you only have one chance to get it right.

 Based on the size of your requirements, complexity, brand recognition, stakeholders desires, and appetite for risk, many options prevail.
 In terms of market entry, a partial list of options include:

 - Enter a Joint Venture

 Today’s trend for some large corporations that have had prior positive outsourced or 3rd party relationships is now moving to Captive operations or Global in-house Contact Centers (GICC’s).
 These include companies such as Capital One, Wells Fargo, AMEX, Deutsche Bank, Telstra, DELL, to name a few.

 An even bigger trend today are multi-national organizations setting up Share Service Centers.
 Companies, like Nestle, Shell, Chevron, Goodyear, Bayer, P&G, HP, Phillip Morris, Samsung, Mondelez, and countless others.

 Let’s take a quick review of some of the pros & cons of each option and driving factors for pursuing various options.

 Build Model (Captive)